-Peperomia peperomioides prefer light, quick-draining soil with plenty of aeration.
-Consider a mix of 2 parts loamy soil,1 part coco coir or peat moss, 1 part sand, and 1 part perlite or pumice.
-If you use cactus or succulent soil, add a handful of peat moss or coconut coir for additional moisture and nutrient retention.
+I find that my Pilea peperomioides prefer light, quick-draining soil with plenty of aeration for optimal growth.
+My go-to soil mix ratio for these plants combines 2 parts loamy soil,1 part coco coir or peat moss, 1 part sand, and 1 part perlite or pumice.
+In my experience, you can also use cactus or succulent soil and add a handful of peat moss or coconut coir for additional moisture and nutrient retention.
 Aim for an acidic pH level of 6.0 to 7.0.

 Why Soil Choice Matters